pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 Tree-sitter grammars support this situation using a two-part process called _language injection_.
 First, an “outer” language must define an injection point - a set of syntax nodes whose text can be parsed using a different language, along with some logic for guessing the name of the other language that should be used.
 Second, an “inner” language must define an `injectionRegex` - a regex pattern that will be tested against the language name provided by the injection point.

+This allows for loose coupling.
+One grammar can say “these sorts of nodes need a parser that understands `html`”; another can say “hey, I know what `html` is!
+I can be that grammar!”

 The inner language can, in turn, define any injection points _it_ may need, such that different grammars can be “nested” inside of a buffer to an arbitrary depth.

+If your language package needs to inject other languages, it can define injection points in JavaScript via the {GrammarRegistry::addInjectionPoint "atom.grammars.addInjectionPoint()"} API.

-The code to define language injections should be placed inside of `lib/main.js` within your `language-` package.
+For instance, you could define `lib/main.js` within your `language-mylanguage` package.
 That file should export a function called `activate` that defines the injection points:

 ```js
 exports.activate = () => {